Factor-augmented tree ensembles: Business cycle estimation

 \subsection{Initialisation of the Expectation-Maximisation algorithm}

 The first step in the initialisation involves computing a first approximation for the trends.
-This is achieved calculating a centred moving average with a large window (in the empirical implementation, this is set to $2\sqrt{s}+1$).\footnote{Missing observations in this part of the initialisation are handled with a forward-backward random walk interpolation}.
-Trend inflation is then initialised by taking the median between the averages referring to headline and core inflation, appropriately rescaled by $\eta_8$ and $\eta_9$.
-The variances of the trends are computed as sample statistics of the trend changes.
-Finally, the drifts are initialised to have a small arbitrary variance ($10^{-4}$) around the sample mean of the relevant trend changes.
+This is achieved via univariate trend-cycle decompositions.
+In the case of headline and core inflation, the initialisation of the trend involves a further operation.
+Trend inflation is initialised by taking the mean between the persistent components estimated for headline and core inflation, appropriately rescaled by $\eta_8$ and $\eta_9$.
+The variances of the innovations are calculated on the double differenced initial trends.

 The second step involves the initialisation of the cycles, which is performed on the de-trended data.
-This is done with a series of ridge regressions in which the restrictions described in \cref{appendix:ecm:model} are enforced at each step.
-The variances are computed on the sample residuals.
+The business cycle is approximated by the first principal component of the de-trended data and a series of ridge regressions is used for computing the coefficients of the cycles.
+The restrictions described in \cref{ch2:appendix:ecm:model} are enforced on each regression.
+The variances of the innovations are computed on the sample residuals.